edgedb/edgedb/docs/ui/editor.rst

 ======

 .. image:: images/editor.png
-    :alt: The Editor page in the EdgeDB UI, inside which the Query Builder is shown as the user puts together a query to see the name property for a user-defined type called Book.
+    :alt: The editor page in the EdgeDB UI, inside which the query builder is shown as the user puts together a query to see the name property for a user-defined type called Book.
 A filter on the object's id and a limit to the number of object types returned are being set.